sonrabakarim/barlkk/_posts/2016-08-27-serverless-email-forwards-ses-lambda-crash-course.md

 # In Review

 In this crash course you learned the value of serverless technology for static websites and used it to create a practical email forwarding service with Serverless, SES and Lambda.
 If you finished, congratulations!
 Please feel free to share your feedback and questions in the comments section below.
-Cheers!

 [Serverless]: http://serverless.com/